1. Cherub Rock – Smashing Pumpkins

 Can’t remember who picked up a copy of The Jam greatest hits compilation Snap! but I recall taping what of it I could onto the B-side of my Rolling Stones compendium.

 According to lead singer Louise Wener’s T-shirt, Sleeper were just ‘another female fronted band’.
 She had a point – there was Elastica, Salad, Echobelly, and more on the way – but if Wener was trying to utilise irony to suggest Sleeper offered anything different, she was wide of the mark.
-Inbetweener is a jolly enough single though, and the B-side, Little Annie, better still.
+Inbetweener is a jolly enough single though, as is the B-side, Little Annie.

 His ‘n’ Hers had been out since April but I’d invested more time listening to Intro – The Gift Recordings, released the previous October.
 I eventually bonded with His ‘n’ Hers on a National Express coach back to London for the start of a new term.
 The coach dropped me off at Heathrow Airport, whereupon I took the tube to Hounslow Central to be greeted by the smell of kebabs and a pint(s) in the Bulstrode with the chap who was to introduce me to Sarah Records, the songs Joyriders, Lipgloss, Have You Seen Her Lately? and Pink Glove among my new favourites.